 "Aislinn Orviatti," I replied, grinning and taking the proffered hand.
 He brought my hand up to his lips and kissed it, and I couldn't help thinking how adorable he was.

 "So, Aislinn Orviatti, why did you leave?" he asked, gesturing in the direction of the school.

 "They are a plague on us all," he replied, grinning.
 "So, you got a plan for the rest of the day?"

 "Um..."
 I hadn't really thought about what I would do once I left, I just knew I had to leave.

 "Come with me," said Jack, grabbing my hand and pulling me to my feet.
-He slung his bag over his shoulder and smiled at me again before leading me along the road, his hand still in mine.
+He flicked the end of cigarette to the ground, slung his bag over his shoulder and smiled at me again before leading me along the road, his hand still in mine.

 "Where are we going?"
 I asked, laughing, as he skipped along the road with me in tow.
 Even though I'd known him a grand total of five minutes I already felt completely comfortable with him, and I could tell he was one of those guys you just had to be friends with.

 "Aren't you two supposed to be in school?" demanded a voice behind us.
 I whirled around and saw an old woman glaring at us.
 Jack dropped my hand.

 "Um..."
 Then he grabbed my hand again and we sprinted down the road and into an alleyway, only stopping to catch our breath when we had emerged on the other side and were sure that the woman hadn't seen where we'd gone.